microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 For basic notifications which do not contain resource data,  validation can be simplified and based on the **clientState** value as described [here](webhooks.md#processing-the-notification).
 That is acceptable, because you rely on additional trusted Microsoft Graph calls to get access to resource data, and therefore the impact of any spoofing attempts is limited.

-For notifications that deliver resource data, perform a more thorough validation before processing the data
+For notifications that deliver resource data, perform a more thorough validation before processing the data.

 ### Validation tokens in the notification